MateuszSiek/chat-gpt-wizard/Readme.md

 ```
 More details can be found in the `bump-version.js` file.

+## Note on Testing
+Please note that there are currently no unit tests for this project as it was initially conceived as a short and experimental project.
+However, unit tests are planned to be added in the near future to ensure the robustness of the extension.

 ## License
 This project is licensed under the MIT License.